Grand Rapids Criminal Defense Lawyer

-Never go to court alone and Never, Never just plead guilty.
+Never go to court alone.
+Never, Never ever just plead guilty.
 Always talk with a West Michigan criminal defense lawyer before going to court.
-Usually either the charge itself can be reduced or one of the criminal charges dropped.
-In over 20 years there have been very few cases I was not able to impact.
-I am a criminal defense lawyer who will advise and guide you through the criminal law maze.
-Your rights will be protected, and I will raise effective defenses, file appropriate motions, and protect your Constitutional rights.
+Usually the charge can be reduced or one of the criminal charges can be dismissed.
+In over 20 years there have been few cases that we were not able to positively impact.
+Our Grand Rapids criminal defense lawyer who will advise and guide you through the criminal law maze.
+Your rights will be protected, and he will raise effective defenses, file appropriate motions, and protect your Constitutional rights.

 Michigan Medical Marijuana Lawyer.

 When you have been charged with a marijuana crime even though you are a medical marijuana patient or a caregiver, you need experienced help.
 Our Michigan Marijuana Lawyer has handled cases since the Michigan Medical Marijuana Act was passed in November 2008.
 Our Michigan marijuana attorney has won many cases involving medical marijuana patients and caregivers, many of whom thought they were in compliance with the Michigan Medical Marijuana Act.
 Go to our Medical Marijuana Page for extensive information and updates.

 Never talk to police.
 Contrary to conventional wisdom, usually by the time you are read your right to remain silent it's too late.
 Miranda warnings do not have to be given until someone is 'under arrest' which has a much different meaning then you may think.
 We have seen cases where an accused was held in the back of a police car and unable to get out (doors open from the outside).
 But, since the police officer told him he "could leave at any time," the court decided he was not "under arrest" and thus no Miranda warnings were required.

 You cannot talk your way out of a compromising situation — don't bother.
 The more you say the worse it gets.